McCache/McCache-for-Python/README.md

 1. Import the `McCache` library into your project.
 2. Use it in your data access layer by populating and updating the cache but **don't** use the cached values.
 3. Configure to enable the debug logging by providing a path for your log file.
+4. Compare the retrieved values between your existing cache and from `McCache`.
-4. Run your application for an extended period and exit.
+5. Run your application for an extended period and exit.
-5. Log the summary metric out to be analyze.
+6. Log the summary metric out for more extended analysis.
-5. Review the metrics to quantify the fit to your application and environment.  **SEE**: [Testing](https://github.com/McCache/McCache-for-Python/blob/main/docs/TESTING.md#container)
+7. Review the metrics to quantify the fit to your application and environment.  **SEE**: [Testing](https://github.com/McCache/McCache-for-Python/blob/main/docs/TESTING.md#container)

 ## Saving
 Removing an external dependency in your architecture reduces it's <strong>complexity</strong> and not to mention some capital cost saving.<br>